 If you have an urgent eye problem outside of the hours of Monday to Friday, 8.30am – 4.30pm, please call NHS 111.

-We have been using an external company to provide Kingston Hospital’s low vision aids and specialist hospital contact lens service.
-Unfortunately, this company recently informed us that they are no longer able to provide the service and our attempts to source an alternative provider have been unsuccessful.
+Kingston Hospital previously used an external company to provide a low vision aids and specialist hospital contact lens service.
+Unfortunately, this company informed us that they are no longer able to provide the service and we are now working to bring this in house.

-For any queries relating to this, please contact the Ophthalmology Administration team on 020 8934 6404 or email email@example.com.
+For any queries relating to these services, please contact the Ophthalmology Administration team on 020 8934 6404 or email firstname.lastname@example.org.

-We hope to keep the impact to patients to a minimum and apologise for any inconvenience this causes.
-We are working hard to re-establish these services as soon as possible and will inform patients by letter when the service becomes available again.
+We would like to apologise for any inconvenience.
+We are working hard to re-establish these services as soon as possible and will continue to keep patents informed by letter, as the services become available again.

 Our services include: